 In fact some kinds of miniature paint styles have emerged with a comic book “look”.

 Blending paint on a miniature takes the contrast game a step further.
-Blending paint allows you to create contrast, while maintaining a sense of realism.
+Paint blending allows you to create contrast, while maintaining a sense of realism.

 Blending paint removes the comic book or cartoony look.